• Skip to primary navigation

 Seasonal

-• a slice of Amish cornbread on a plate with another one in the background.
+• a slice of Amish carrot cake with pineapple and pecans and cream cheese frosting, the remaining cake on a cake stand in the background.

-Amish Donuts Recipe
+Amish Strawberry Shortcake Recipe

 AMAZON DISCLOSURE: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 If you click on a link to make a purchase, I may earn a small commission at no extra cost to you.
 Thank you.
 Please see my full disclosure for further information.